ipfs-shipyard/ipfs-primer/how-to-build-a-decentralized-web.md

 - fall back on centralized (or semi-centralized) systems -- DNS, databases, etc.
 - real-time feeds of data

+#### AKA propagating updates (alternative way of explaining)
+-- in an immutable context, how do I update a file and tell people which version is the current version?
+-- example: IPFS livestream
+-- example: github
+-- example: patchwork pubs
+-- example: SLEEP versioning
+-- example: Holochain

+- DNS
+- IPNS

+- Napster naturally developing immune system

 ### DHTs - providing and seeking pieces of the web-scale puzzle

 - Use of DHT in IPFS vs DHT in bittorrent (Also see section on address schemes)